 Table 3.
 Observed ramp counts with different ramp definitions at the Baltic-2 wind farm during the 7-day period using 60-minute data.

-2x2 contingency table
+Two-by-two contingency table

-Given a ramp definition, a comparison of deterministic ramps between a pair of forecast and observed power time series yields a 2x2 contingency table.
-Each square in Figure 8 projects a contingency table of a ramp definition and a forecast-observation pair, where the two upper left triangles are correct forecasts (TP and TN), and the two lower right triangles denote incorrect forecasts (FP and FN).
+Given a ramp definition, a comparison of deterministic ramps between a pair of forecast and observed power time series yields a two-by-two contingency table.
+Each square in Fig. 8 projects a contingency table of a ramp definition and a forecast-observation pair, where the two upper-left triangles are correct forecasts (TP and TN), and the two lower-right triangles denote incorrect forecasts (FP and FN).
 The numbers and the colors display the counts of the four categories in the contingency table.
 A skillful forecast would yield higher counts in the upper-left triangles than the lower-right triangles.
-Combining multiple contingency tables at once in Figure 8 enables us to contrast the skills of various forecasts under different ramp definitions.
+Combining multiple contingency tables at once in Fig. 8 enables us to contrast the skills of various forecasts under different ramp definitions.

 In our Baltic-2 case study, the multiorganization ensemble mean records fewer correct power-ramp forecasts than its members.
-The six-organization ensemble mean tends to identify ramp events less frequently than the individual members, and thus yields below-average TPs and FPs (Figure 8).
+The six-organization ensemble mean tends to identify ramp events less frequently than the individual members and thus yields below-average TPs and FPs (Fig. 8).
 Accordingly, the ensemble generates above-average TNs and FNs.
 The relative magnitude among the four categories in the contingency table has implications in calculating ramp forecasting skill scores, and they are discussed later in this section.